redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

 catalog_url                       | https://catalog.redhat.com/api/containers/v1         | Optional.
 This is a Pyxis API that used during the check if the image is certified. preflight_run_health_check      | true                                                 | Optional.
 Run health check on every container and generate oval reports both in xml and HTML formats. preflight_dci_all_components_are_ga | true                                             | Optional.
-Only submit test results when all components in the list `dci_ga_components_for_certification` are GA.
+Only submit test results when all components in the list `dci_ga_components_for_certification` are GA. max_images_per_batch | 1                                             | Optional.
+This variable allows the user to adjust the number of images processed per batch for running preflight in parallel.
+By default, it is set to `1`.

 ## Variables to define for each operator in preflight_operators_to_certify